maldoinc/wireup/docs/pages/interfaces.md

 ## Basic Usage

-You can use the `as_type` parameter in `@injectable` to register a service as any other type.
+You can use the `as_type` parameter in `@injectable` to register an injectable as any other type.
 This is commonly used to bind a concrete class to a Protocol or an Abstract Base Class.

 === "Protocol"